Climate change in Montana: Background

-In the mid 1990s the federal government purchased a large tract of property neighboring Yellowstone National Park in order to prevent a proposed gold mine from being developed on the land.
-As a result of the land transaction, Montana stood to lose substantial revenue from mining royalties and requested that the state be compensated for the loss.
-After a period of negotiation the federal government agreed to transfer its ownership in the Otter Creek coal tracts to the state.
-The Tracts were located in south eastern Montana, in an area rich with coal but largely undeveloped.
+In the mid 1990s, the federal government purchased a large tract of property neighboring Yellowstone National Park in order to prevent a proposed gold mine from being developed on the land.
+As a result of the land transaction, Montana stood to lose substantial revenue from mining royalties, and requested that the state be compensated for the loss.
+After a period of negotiation, the federal government agreed to transfer its ownership in the Otter Creek coal tracts to the state.
+The Tracts were located in south-eastern Montana, in an area rich with coal but largely undeveloped.
 At the time of the sale, the Tracts were surrounded by a checkerboard pattern of private property owned by a large real estate company; Great Northern Properties.
 Several years after Montana took ownership of the Tracts, Great Northern Properties sold its interest in the surrounding properties to Arch Coal, Inc., the second largest coal developed in the United States.

 In 2009, the Montana State Land Board, the body responsible for deciding how Montana's state lands will be managed, voted to seek bids from development companies interested in the Otter Creek Tracts.
 After the initial bidding period ended with no bids received, the Land Board lowered the price per ton and resubmitted the Tracts for bidding.
 Arch Coal was the only bidder for the Otter Creek Tracts In March 2010, the Land Board voted 3–2 to accept Arch Coal's bid for the Tracts.

 Litigation

 In reaching its decision to lease the Tracts, the Land Board was not required, under state statute, to consider any environmental impacts or consequences that would result from the proposed mine.
 After the Land Board approved the leases, Northern Plains Resource Council and other conservation groups filed suit in the Sixteenth Judicial District in Broadus, Montana.
 The groups argued in court documents that the Land Board did not consider the impacts on climate change that the new mine would have and that the Land Board did not consider a single alternative to the full development of the mine, as required by the Montana Environmental Policy Act.

-Montana moved the court to dismiss the lawsuit, arguing that lacked legal standing to challenge the Land Board's decision, that the Montana Environmental Policy Act did not apply to decisions of the Land Board, and that the statute allowing the Land Board to not consider any environmental impacts was constitutional.
+Montana moved the court to dismiss the lawsuit, arguing that it lacked legal standing to challenge the Land Board's decision, that the Montana Environmental Policy Act did not apply to decisions of the Land Board, and that the statute allowing the Land Board to not consider any environmental impacts was constitutional.

 After hearing argument on the issues, the court denied Montana's dismissal of the suit and allowed the case to proceed on the merits.
 As of November 2011, the case is still being litigated in the Sixteenth Judicial District.